istio/istio.io/content/en/docs/tasks/policy-enforcement/rate-limit/index.md

 ### Local Rate Limit

 Envoy supports using [Local Rate Limit](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/other_features/local_rate_limiting#arch-overview-local-rate-limit) on connection and HTTP level.
 This helps applying rate limit at the instance level itself.
-In this case of rate limiting, rate limiting happens at the proxy level itself and their is no call to any other service or proxy.
+In this case of rate limiting, rate limiting happens at the proxy level itself and there is no call to any other service or proxy.

 The following EnvoyFilter enables local rate limiting for any traffic through istio ingressgateway.